fireship-io/fireship.io/content/lessons/angular-ngrx-redux-starter-guide/index.md

 In the app component, we can update the `AppState` interface and tell the ngrx store to select the `post` property.

 Notice how the `dispatch` calls are now being made by instantiating action objects.
-In the `PostActions.EditText` we can pass data to the constructor as the payload the gets processed by the reducer function.
+In the `PostActions.EditText` we can pass data to the constructor as the payload gets processed by the reducer function.

 ```typescript
 import { Component } from '@angular/core';